 Students must demonstrate a consistent acceptable level of accomplishment (a 3 or higher on the rubric) on the various transferable skills.
-Through their four-year educational experience, students will collect artifacts of their work that demonstrate they have achieved proficiency in the transferable skills and place them in their own personal digital portfolio.
-While much of the work entered in the portfolio comes from classroom assessments, students will also have the ability to upload evidence from experiences outside of the classroom.
+Through their four-year educational experience, students will demonstrate they have achieved proficiency in the transferable skills from classroom assessments/projects, and experiences outside of the classroom.

-In essence, the portfolio will be a collection of the student's best work that will also show growth and development over time.
 It is important to realize that it may take some students longer than others, but the transferable skills represent high standards for all students.
 While all students may not demonstrate proficiency on every attempt, all students will have opportunities to demonstrate proficiency in outcomes in all four transferable skills.